Anu-bhav/Win32-Buffer-Overflow/Walkthroughs/Brainpan.md

 ![c5fb599587e7d4c1d6cc5adf3a3d9806.png](/_resources/935a5f2062684f8a92640efb4ec856ff.png)

-Connecting to Windows 7 machine, running brainpan.exe.
+Connecting to Windows 7 machine using net-cat, running brainpan.exe.
 `nc -nv 192.168.69.101 9999`

 ![a5bccb2981932f2a47246bb458efc670.png](/_resources/170cd19b33a24a64bf9a5742d6533ac4.png)